 - Other retail-enhancing supplies such as the Furminator

-Other Types of Grooming Businesses to Consider
+Other Types of Grooming Businesses

-Another popular trend is mobile pet grooming, totally self-contained vans that travel to pets' homes enabling a pet groomer to perform services right outside the pet's door.
+Another popular trend is mobile pet grooming, totally self-contained vans that travel to pets' homes enabling a pet groomer to perform services right outside a pet's door.
 Self-service dog washes, which provide facilities for people to bathe their pets themselves, also are gaining popularity.

 Some car washes are even adding these, to expand their businesses.
 The latter may have a part-time groomer on staff, to provide services the owners can't perform themselves.
 So this may be a good option for those just starting out.

-A Note About Types of Furry Customers
+Types of Furry Customers